 “I feel anxious when…” Notice your feelings after you leave any interaction, with any environment or person.
 Do you feel lifted and recharged?
 Or drained, insecure, and spent?
 Are you trying to prove something to someone that just isn’t authentically you?
 Are you engaging in activities in your life for the sake of pleasing others, but leave you feeling untrue and under satisfied?

 “I don’t feel anything right now; why is that?”
 This is a tougher one, and one that might take some practice.
 But ask yourself why, and start to walk yourself through the absence of feelings to see what comes up.
 Pssst – “I just don’t feel anything” means you’re not there yet, toots.
 Keep going.
 If you need some help dragging this stuff out, an intense but super effective trick is to find a quiet and private space, put on ‘that song that gets you every time’ with headphones at full volume, and let whatever comes up wash over you.
-This is an almost surefire way to kick start the process and invite anything that has been trained to stay down and not be felt, felt. be very gentle with yourself afterwards, as the intensity of this might surprise you; leave time to rest and reflect for a while afterwards.
+This is an almost surefire way to kick start the process and invite anything that has been trained to stay down and not be felt, felt.
+Be very gentle with yourself afterward, as the intensity of this might surprise you; leave time to rest and reflect for a while.

 Once you’ve identified your feelings, i.e. “in this moment I feel angry that she didn’t text me back, and I think I’m afraid that I might have fucked up another relationship,” you have a couple of options.
 Option one is to say “freak that noise,” and bury it back down where it came from.
 Option two is to acknowledge what you are feeling, and go from there.
 Can you guess which one is the healthy choice here?